lmanuelfigueroa/JetbotObstacleAvoidance/README.md

 ## Program and Code requisites
 * Python 3
 * Arduno IDE
+* jetbot library (to access motors and camera) *IPython and ipywidgets to display screens
+* torch and torchvision (used to train the machine learning model)

 ## HardWare Requisites
 * SparkFun JetBot AI Kit V2.0(Contains Jetson Nano but no wheel encoders)